North Korea names Kim clan associate to premiership

 "Pak Pong-ju works under the orders of Jang Song-thaek," said Cho Bong-hyun, an expert on the North's economy at the IBK Economic Institute.

 "Is Pak a reformer?
-Well, Jang is an economy focused man, and Jang is the person who has tried to make the economy the centrepiece for the leadership."
+Well, Jang is an economy focused man, and Jang is the person who has tried to make the economy the centerpiece for the leadership."

 FAILED REFORMS

-Pak is a career technocrat who took the post of premier in 2003 to implement an ambitious economic reform policy that allowed autonomy in farm production and pricing liberalisation, introduced in July 2002.
+Pak is a career technocrat who took the post of premier in 2003 to implement an ambitious economic reform policy that allowed autonomy in farm production and pricing liberalization, introduced in July 2002.

 He was removed in 2007 when it became clear the steps aimed at boosting the impoverished state's economy, gripped by devastating famine in the 1990s, were not producing desired results and the North's military began protests at the cabinet, wielding greater power on state matters.